 The Penticton Oktoberfest Society is donating $25,000 to the South Okanagan Similkameen Medical Foundation’s PRH tower campaign and the Penticton Heidelberg Club is contributing a further $5,000.
 The money will help acquire medical equipment for the new patient care tower at PRH now nearing completion.

-The 9th annual Oktoberfest on October 20th offers a fun, energetic evening of German music, dancing, food and drink at the Penticton Lakeside Resort.
+The 9th annual Oktoberfest held on October 20, 2018 offered a fun, energetic evening of German music, dancing, food and drink at the Penticton Lakeside Resort.

 Society president Barb Schneiderat said that’s the whole point of Oktoberfest.